Introduction

 Evaluating the operating cycle

-The operational cycle was evaluated using the absolute values of the acting loads, the value of the accelerations at which the highest load amplitudes occurred and the use of the rainflow method .
-This was used to count the peak loads to assess the impacts between wagons.
-Figures 4, 5 and 6 show some of the results obtained, respectively.
+Next, the operational cycle was evaluated using the absolute values of the applied loads, the acceleration values at which the highest load amplitudes occurred, and the rainflow method .
+In other words , the method was used to count the peaks in applied load in order to assess the impacts between railcars.
+For example, Figures 4, 5, and 6 present some of the results obtained, respectively.

 Figure 4: Dispersion of acting loads.
 [2]